 This recipe is a little different than most.
 One common step missing is boiling the potatoes first and then baking.
-Wether boiled for 20 minutes or baked for 20 minutes they become soft enough to smash and were still tender inside and crispy outside.
-I only tested this will smaller potatoes, if using larger ones bake an extra 10 minutes or so before trying to smash.
-I opted to make this a recipe for no-boil crispy smashed potatoes.
-And that’s a good thing, one less pot to wash is always a plus!
+Wether boiled for 20 minutes or baked for 20 minutes, they become soft enough to smash and were still tender inside and crispy outside.
+I only tested with smaller baby potatoes, if using larger ones bake an extra 10 minutes or so before trying to smash.
+I opted to make this a recipe for no-boil crispy smashed potatoes, because one less pot to wash is always a plus!

 And voila…we’ve done it!
-Crispy, delicious potatoes for you and me!
+Delicious, vegan crispy smashed potatoes for you and me!
 Who needs to boil when we can roast all the way through. :)

 - Easy Oven-Roasted Red Potatoes

 These are every bit as good as they sound – and then some!
 This is a no-boil recipe using smaller sized potatoes.

 - Category: Side, Snack